The Affordable Care Act (ACA), also called ObamaCare, requires most people to have health coverage or face a penalty.

 - You may pay less for your school’s plan than you would if you got insurance on your own, directly from the insurer.
 That’s because insurers can set their prices for school plans based on covering only college students (who tend to be younger and healthier) rather than the general population.

-- Compare your options – especially with plans available in NY State of Health, where you may qualify for financial help that makes insurance there even cheaper than your school plan.
+- Compare your options – especially with plans available in NY State of Health, where you may qualify for financial help that may make insurance there even cheaper than your school plan.

 - Look at the plan’s provider network.
 It will likely be the student health center, provided that it meets requirements in terms of capacity and health services provided.